LyonsLab/PhytoOracle/docs/advanced.rst

 -------------------
 PhytoOracle makes it easy to swap between extractors.
 To being swapping, edit the Makeflow file as follows:

-1. Begin by stating the command and the inputs/outputs of your extractor.
+1. Begin by stating the rules, including the command and the inputs/outputs of your extractor.

 .. code-block:: RST